System of National Accounts: SNA data sources

 National accounts are integrated, composite statistical systems.
 They bring together raw data, calculated data, estimated data and ready-made statistics using a great variety of sources.
-Typically, hundreds of separate data sources are used for a complete set of annual national accounts, depending on the size and complexity of the country's economy.
+Hundreds of separate data sources may be used for a complete set of annual national accounts, depending on the size and complexity of the country's economy.
 The source of the data could be a survey, a publication, a government agency, a business agency or institution, an econometric model, or an unofficial source etc. Some of the data sets are fully produced by the national statistics agency itself, some data is imported readymade from other agencies, and some data is obtained from elsewhere but reworked for use in SNA accounts.

 National accountants often act as "statistical engineers", who reconcile thousands of inconsistencies between different sources, to obtain valid estimates which conform to national accounting standards.
 An economic "map" is created for all measured transactions in the national economy.
 In this map, all stocks and flows are allocated and categorized according to SNA rules.
-For every entry in the SNA accounts, the appropriate measurement methodology is defined by statisticians, consistent with the SNA manual and SNA handbooks.
+For every entry in the SNA accounts, the appropriate measurement methodology is defined by statisticians, consistent with the applicable SNA manual and SNA handbooks.

 In principle, there is a place in SNA for almost every type of transaction in the economy.
 However, some things that happen in the economy are not measured in SNA accounts.
 That is either because they are conceptually excluded from the SNA framework, or because it is practically difficult to estimate them accurately (for example, specific changes occurring within an accounting interval, or changes completed across several accounting intervals; the sales and purchases of specific types of used goods; illegal and informal transactions).

-SNA statisticians get the data and information they need to compile the accounts from ten types of sources:
+SNA statisticians get the data and information they need to compile the national accounts from ten types of possible data sources: